 The wool used in our products is an ecological choice

-We knit Vuoma Company's sweaters and cardigans by hand from Finnish sheep's wool.
-We pick up the wool directly from the Laaksorinne farm located in Karjaa, where most of the year sheep graze free.
+All Vuoma Company's sweaters and beanies are handmade by our mom, Kirsu, using the finest yarn in the world, the Finnsheep yarn.
+We get the wool directly from the Laaksorinne farm located in Karjaa close to our own place.
+The sheep graze free most of the year.
 The farm does not use chemicals to repel the parasites, nor does the sheep undergo a painful mulesing procedure.

 The wool is spun into yarn in the Pirtti spinning mill, founded in the 1940s.
 The spinning mill invests in improving the use of renewable energy, especially in heating the property and producing the hot water needed for the wool washing process.